Law Students and Alumni Assist Young Immigrants

 The free resources available to these young people, many of them still in school, are extremely limited in the Sacramento Area.
 Pacific McGeorge has partnered with the Mexican Consulate and important community organizations — Sacramento Food Bank & Family Services, Asian Law Caucus, and Opening Doors — to offer this needed service.
 Blake Nordahl, the supervising attorney in the Pacific McGeorge Immigration Law Clinic, noted that this is both an outstanding service learning experience for our law students and a valuable resource for the community.

 Trained law students, recent graduates with immigration law expertise and faculty provide information and individual preliminary consultations to potential DACA applicants and their parents during each community event.
 During September over 80 applicants were assisted at the first two events, held at Sacramento's Central Library on Sept.
 11 and at the Mexican Consulate on Sept.
-18. Two additional events occured on Tue., Oct.
+18. Two additional events occurred on Tue., Oct.
 2 at 5 p.m. at the Sacramento Food Bank & Family Services, and on Wed., Oct.
 10 at 2 p.m. on the Pacific McGeorge campus.

 Applicants that received help at the four preliminary events are invited to attend the final DACA event at Pacific McGeorge on Sat., Oct.
 20 from 10 a.m. to 2 p.m.
 The young peoples' applications and supporting documents will be reviewed carefully, first by law students and then by volunteer immigration attorneys.
 This careful, two-stage assistance will help young immigrants gather the needed documentation and understand the risks in going forward with their DACA applications.